uchicago-cs/cmsc35200/website/calendar.rst

 **Monday, October 1**: Introduction to Deep Learning Models

-Here are `the slides presented in class today <https://github.com/uchicago-cs/cmsc35200/raw/master/resources/Lecture1-Intro-to-Deep-Learning-Part1.pdf>`_ (download).
+Here are `the slides presented in class <https://github.com/uchicago-cs/cmsc35200/raw/master/resources/Lecture1-Intro-to-Deep-Learning-Part1.pdf>`_ (download).

 Important things to do: